Rentrak Misses Where it Counts

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 42.9%, 470 basis points worse than the prior-year quarter.
-Operating margin was -4.8%, much better than the prior-year quarter.
-Net margin was -7.1%, much better than the prior-year quarter.
-(Margins calculated in GAAP terms.)
+For the quarter, gross margin was 44.5%, 330 basis points worse than the prior-year quarter.
+Operating margin was -7.1%, 270 basis points worse than the prior-year quarter.
+Net margin was -7.3%, 150 basis points better than the prior-year quarter.

-The stock has a one-star rating (out of five) at Motley Fool CAPS, with 43 members out of 59 rating the stock outperform, and 16 members rating it underperform.
-Among 22 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 16 give Rentrak a green thumbs-up, and six give it a red thumbs-down.
+The stock has a one-star rating (out of five) at Motley Fool CAPS, with 43 members out of 56 rating the stock outperform, and 13 members rating it underperform.
+Among 22 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 18 give Rentrak a green thumbs-up, and four give it a red thumbs-down.

 Is Rentrak the right retailer for your portfolio?
 Learn how to maximize your investment income and ""Secure Your Future With 9 Rock-Solid Dividend Stocks,"" including one above-average retailing powerhouse.
 Click here for instant access to this free report.